|University Location||Melbourne, Victoria|

 Important Note: Meeting entry requirements does not guarantee entry, as graduate-entry pharmacy can be very competitive.

-*While the application deadline for the 2020 intake is November 14, 2019, you are strongly encouraged to submit your application as early as possible to provide time for the predeparture and visa processes, especially since the pass/fail unit begins in January.
+*Applications for the February 2020 intake closed November 14, 2019.
+For more information about the 2021 intake and to apply, please contact OzTREKK.
+You are strongly encouraged to submit your application as early as possible to provide time for the predeparture and visa processes, especially since the pass/fail unit begins in January.